woojoo666/arcana-notes/notes8.md

 Because you don't iterate through the tag directly, you check objects to see if they have the property/tag

 Though sometimes you do want all objects that have a certain tag...
+	talked about in the section "Revisiting Core Concepts - Tagging and Labeling"

-I just realized that allowing <: for in scope variables Is allowing one-level deep modification when we do
+I just realized that allowing `<:` for in scope variables Is allowing one-level deep modification when we do

 	foo:
 	    bar.
 	    bar <: x: 10

 We are modifying bar's internal properties from foo's scope